Probate Q&A Series

 2. Formal Requirements under North Carolina Law

-Under North Carolina law, a valid will must be in writing, signed by the testator, and witnessed by two competent adults.
+Under North Carolina law, a valid attested will must be in writing, signed by the testator, and witnessed by two competent witnesses.
 See G.S.
 28A-2-2.
-North Carolina does not allow unwitnessed or purely handwritten (holographic) wills or codicils, regardless of language.
+North Carolina does allow holographic wills if the statutory requirements are met, but an unwitnessed handwritten codicil generally would not be valid unless it independently qualifies under applicable law.

 3. Handling the Handwritten Chinese Addendum

-A handwritten Chinese addendum functions as a codicil.
-To admit it, you must show it meets the same formalities as the main will.
-If the addendum lacks two witness signatures or proper execution, North Carolina courts likely will not treat it as a valid codicil.
+A handwritten Chinese addendum may function as a codicil.
+To admit it, you must show it meets the applicable formalities for a codicil.
+If the addendum lacks proper execution, North Carolina courts likely will not treat it as a valid codicil.

 4. Translation and Certification

 Court staff and judges must understand every page you submit.
-Provide a full, certified English translation of the Chinese text.
-Attach a translator’s notarized affidavit confirming accuracy.
-This helps ensure the clerk and judge review your addendum on its merits.
+Provide a full English translation of the Chinese text.
+A translator affidavit may be required or helpful to establish accuracy.

 5. Authentication of the English Will